The Psychological Skills of Top Performers

 It can often be really difficult to create performance practice opportunities, so this is a way to get more tiny doses of “performance practice” in the context of a supportive group of thoughtful musicians across all ages and levels.
-Everyone totally freaks out about the recording at first, but by the end, it’s sooo worth it. 😁
+And don’t worry – everyone totally freaks out about the idea of recording at first, but by the end, it’s sooo worth it. 😁

-Over 5000 musicians have enrolled in the course to date, ranging from tenured university and conservatory professors, to professional musicians in major orchestras, to precocious 12-year olds, and adult learners coming back to music after some time away.
+Over 5500 musicians have enrolled in the course to date, ranging from tenured university and conservatory professors, to professional musicians in major orchestras, to precocious 12-year olds, and adult learners coming back to music after decades away.
 Here’s a sampling of what they’ve had to say.

 "I just wanted to share some good news; I won an audition for an orchestra last Saturday, and a lot of my preparation had to do with your course.